 First: The very best way to contact me is through my e-mail address email@example.com.

 I’m generally happy to be interviewed.
-E-mail interviews are fine but I will also do phone interviews and at the moment prefer those.
+I prefer phone interviews because that means I don’t have to do any typing.
+I am more selective about the e-mail interviews I do because they are more work for me.
 In-person interviews will require you coming to where I am.

 Please query me before sending questions.
 Please tell me who you are, for whom you are writing the interview, and how you wish to conduct the interview.
 If you are a journalist on a short deadline (i.e. by the end of the work day), you may include questions or a contact number.